AI assistant — not human

 Enterprise GenAI monitoring covers four dimensions: 1) Usage analytics — who is using which GenAI tools, how often, for what types of tasks, and with what data.
 Microsoft 365 Copilot provides built-in usage analytics in the M365 admin center.
 Azure OpenAI provides token-level logging in Azure Monitor.
 2) Quality monitoring — tracking the accuracy and usefulness of GenAI outputs through user feedback, downstream metrics (did the AI-drafted email get positive responses?), and automated fact-checking where applicable.
 3) Compliance monitoring — Purview Communication Compliance scanning GenAI outputs for policy violations, DLP preventing sensitive data in prompts, and audit logs for regulatory review.
 4) Cost monitoring — tracking GenAI consumption (Copilot licenses, Azure OpenAI tokens, third-party API costs) against business value delivered.
 EPC Group implements centralized GenAI monitoring dashboards in Power BI.

 Key industry-specific GenAI regulatory requirements in 2026: Healthcare (HIPAA) — GenAI cannot process PHI without BAA-covered infrastructure, outputs used in clinical decisions require physician review, and AI-generated patient communications must be flagged.
 Financial Services (SOX, SEC) — GenAI cannot generate financial statements or regulatory filings without human attestation, model risk management (SR 11-7) applies to AI-driven financial decisions, and trading algorithms using GenAI require explainability documentation.
-Government (FedRAMP, NIST AI RMF) — GenAI must run on FedRAMP-authorized infrastructure, NIST AI Risk Management Framework compliance is required for federal agencies, and AI Bill of Rights principles apply to citizen-facing AI.
+Government (FedRAMP, NIST AI RMF) — GenAI must run on FedRAMP-aligned consulting expertise infrastructure, NIST AI Risk Management Framework compliance is required for federal agencies, and AI Bill of Rights principles apply to citizen-facing AI.
 EU (AI Act) — high-risk AI systems require conformity assessments, transparency obligations for AI-generated content, and prohibited uses (social scoring, certain biometric applications).
 EPC Group maintains regulatory mapping for all major industries.

 A GenAI maturity model assesses organizational readiness across five levels: Level 1 (Ad Hoc) — employees experiment with free GenAI tools, no policy, no governance, high shadow AI risk.
 Level 2 (Aware) — acceptable use policy exists, approved tools identified, basic training provided, but limited technical controls.
 Level 3 (Managed) — DLP and CASB controls active, Copilot deployed with proper licensing, output review processes in place, usage monitoring established.
 Level 4 (Optimized) — Custom AI applications on Azure OpenAI, automated compliance monitoring, AI Center of Excellence guiding adoption, ROI tracking per use case.
 Level 5 (Transformative) — GenAI embedded in core business processes, continuous model evaluation, advanced guardrails with automated testing, AI governance board with cross-functional representation.
 Most enterprises are at Level 1-2 in 2026.
 EPC Group assessments identify current maturity and build roadmaps to Level 4-5.